zyfcffy/F-entrance-quiz/README.md

 ## Start Server

-Server started at http://localhost:1234 .
+Server started at `http://localhost:1234` .
 Parcel is used for bundler.

 ```
-yarn start
+npm run start
 ```

 ## Run Jest Test